johndpope/FacebookPy/docs/How_to_Raspberry.md

 10. ```sudo pip install pyvirtualdisplay```
 11. ```sudo reboot (may not be required, but no harm)```

-_Assuming you've modified quickstart.py to your liking and added your Instagram login to instapy.py_
+_Assuming you've modified quickstart.py to your liking and added your Facebook login to facebookpy.py_

 12. ```sudo xvfb-run python quickstart.py```